 Arbitration is another alternative to the court process which allows couples to sign up to an agreement that they will both go to arbitration and be bound by the decision of the arbitrator.

 This is like agreeing to have your case decided by an independent trial judge for a day or two days, if that is how long the case lasts.
 An arbitration hearing can be organised quickly and can give a quick resolution particularly bearing in mind the delays in the court system.

 Arbitration is often quicker and cheaper than going to court, and is often the last resort before going to court to settle your disputes and issues.

 Docklands Solicitors’ family law team have vast experience providing a bespoke, personal and flexible mediation, collaborative law and arbitration services to all of our clients.

 Dawn Harrison and Graham Jones are both highly experienced and accredited mediators.
 Dawn Harrison, Daniel Bennett, Jonathan Miller and Emma Palmer are all trained and experienced collaborative lawyers.

-If you prefer, please call us to discuss your circumstances and how we can help you.
+Whether you are looking to embark on family mediation, collaborative law or arbitration, simply submit an enquiry at the bottom of the page.
+If you prefer, you can also call us to discuss your circumstances and how we can help you on 020 7531 2990.
 Our family team are highly experienced and can offer expert advice on all areas relating to mediation and collaborative law.